Forestmb/power-league/README.md

-      -log_backtrace_at=:0: when logging hits line file:N, emit a stack trace -log_dir="": If non-empty, write log files in this directory -logtostderr=false: log to standard error instead of files -static="static": Directory to access static files
+      -log_backtrace_at=:0: when logging hits line file:N, emit a stack trace -log_dir="": If non-empty, write log files in this directory -logtostderr=false: log to standard error instead of files -minimizeAPICalls=false: Minimize calls to the Yahoo Fantasy Sports API.
+If enabled, it will lower the risk of being throttled but will result in a higher average page load time.
+      -static="static": Directory to access static files
       -stderrthreshold=0: logs at or above this threshold go to stderr -trackingID="": Google Analytics tracking ID.
 If blank, tracking will not be activated